DataWraith/notelog/src/mcp/instructions/server.md

 1. If the note is short, omit the title
 2. Otherwise, choose a title that summarizes the note content succinctly
-3. Avoid characters that are invalid in filenames (':', '?', etc.).
+3. Avoid characters that are invalid in filenames (':', '?', etc.)

 ### Tags